huynhloc03/HealthBot/README.md

 # Medical Consultation AI (HealthLLama)

 Welcome to the **Medical Consultation AI (HealthLLama)** project!
-This project leverages a Large Language Model (LLM) to provide users with a conversational AI that simulates a doctor.
+This project uses a Large Language Model (LLM) to provide users with a conversational AI that simulates a doctor.
 Users can describe their symptoms, and the chatbot will offer a series of questions and advice based on their inputs.
 The app stores conversations and uses the context of previous interactions to help with follow-up questions.

 ## Features